O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 });
 ```

 In this case we are monitoring the account changed event.
 A user may choose to change his currently active wallet in his provider environment.
 This will notify you that the active address is now changed.
-You can handle this in anyway tou choose.
-For example you may want to reload the information presented in the web page to match the information associated with that particular address.
+You can handle this in anyway you choose.
+For example, you may want to reload the information presented in the web page to match the information associated with that particular address.

-The currently supported events in the DAPI are as follows
+The currently supported events in the DAPI are as follows:

-However the complete list of available read methods is
 * **READY** -> Provider is ready to handle requests from dapp
 * **ACCOUNT_CHANGED** -> Active Account Changed in the user environment
 * **CONNECTED** -> User has approved a connection to this dapp
-* **DISCONNECTED** -> user has revoked permissions for further requests from this dapp
+* **DISCONNECTED** -> User has revoked permissions for further requests from this dapp
 * **NETWORK_CHANGED** -> The active network for  requests may be submuttted has changed.

 ## Conclusion